mindkin/hourfleet/docs/notifications.md

 > To Continue

 Body
->Kia Ora -borrower.name-,
+> Kia Ora -borrower.name-,
->Your account must be verified in order for the owner of '-car.name-' to receive your booking request.
+> Your account must be verified in order for the owner of '-car.name-' to receive your booking request.
 > `Become Verified`
->asd
+> Verification can be lost when you change specific information on your account e.g. your driver's license information.
+> Once you have become verified again your booking requests are automatically sent to the vehicles owners and your approved bookings are restored.

 ## (Borrower) Cancelled Request